 - Has much the same properties of full spectrum.

 How To Tell Them Apart

-Labels will often say full spectrum or board spectrum hemp or cannabis extract.
+Labels will often say full spectrum or board spectrum hemp extract.
 If they don’t, assume it is isolate, as you’d want to advertise the fact that you are using great quality CBD.